des-des/express-engine-hotloader/README.md

   .engine('handlebars', exphbsHot())
 ```

 Enhances an express template engine with hotloading.
-The DOM with be dynamically updated on changes to your templates, no reload necessary.
+Without refreshing the page, The DOM gets updated whenever your underlying templates change.

-Build on top of [hotloader](https://github.com/des-des/hotloader), express-engine-hotloader uses sockets and and a virtual dom to achieve super fast html hotloading.
+Built on top of [hotloader](https://github.com/des-des/hotloader), express-engine-hotloader uses sockets and and a virtual DOM to achieve super fast html hotloading.

 ##### No configuration required.
 Made with :heart: by [des-des](https://github.com/des-des)

 ###### Contributions welcome :sparkles: